 What Can Help with the Pain Associated with Scoliosis?

 Physical therapy can help to alleviate the pain and restore muscle balance to area of the spine where the curve is most prominent.
 Therapy can target the areas of the back that need treatment.
 Your therapist will utilize strengthening, mobilization, manual therapy, and postural re-education to achieve a positive outcome.

 The use of modalities of electrical stimulation, laser, Graston and medical massage may help to alleviate the pain associated with muscle spasm due to this condition.

-The first step is always to be evaluated by a physician who treats this condition.
-Most cases will be treated conservatively, however in more severe cases, surgical intervention may be needed.
+The first step is to have an evaluation by a physician who treats this condition.
+In most cases a conservative plan is effective, however in more severe cases, surgical intervention may be needed.

 - To schedule an appointment for physical or occupational therapy, call 904-858-7045 or visit 12 area JOI Rehab Centers.